FHA Loans for Purchase or Refinance

 You may think that FHA mortgage loans are strictly for first-time purchases of residential real estate.
 This isn't the case.
 FHA loans are great options for first-time buyers, but can be used for second- and third-time buyers and existing homeowners, too.

 The entire set of FHA mortgage programs are governed by FHA underwriting guidelines.
 These dictate what the lender looks for in your loan application.
 Typical criteria include a clean credit history for the past two years, and sufficient income to cover the prospective mortgage payment and household expenses.
 If you have a bank account, the lender will also review your statements for the previous three months.

 All FHA purchase mortgages require a minimum down payment, usually 3.5 percent of the purchase price.
 Unlike most mortgages though, the FHA is pretty flexible about where you get these down payment funds.
 You can receive a gift from a relative or employer, or obtain a grant from a down payment assistance program.
 Local government agencies and community organizations often have these designed specifically to work with FHA loans.

 Refinance mortgages can be funded for up to 97 percent of the home's value, or 95 percent if you're cashing out equity.

 Maximum loan limits

 All FHA loans, for purchase and refinance, are governed by maximum loan limitations that vary by county.
-Just this year, these limits were overhauled to reflect the downward movement of real estate values more realistically.
-For single-family homes, the 2017 ceilings range from a standard limit of $275,665 in most parts of the country all the way up to $636,150 in counties with high real estate values.
+For single-family homes, it ranges from a standard limit of $420,680 in most parts of the country all the way up to $970,800 in counties with high real estate values.

 FHA mortgage insurance